Palak Tofu is my take on a popular dish from the Punjab region of India called Palak Paneer, which is made of spinach (Palak) and cheese (paneer).

 Unlike Swiss cheeses which melt easily, the paneer cheese is harder in consistency and does not melt when heated.
 I’m told that it’s easy to make paneer from scratch and it’s on my list of things to try out in the coming weeks.

 In the meantime, I’ve substituted the paneer for tofu, providing a convincing vegan option.
-I used a kilo of frozen spinach for this dish though you can just as easily use fresh spinach.
+For the preparation of this recipe, I used a kilo of frozen spinach, but you can very well use fresh produce, just use two kilos of spinach leaves instead.

 500 g Plain tofu (firm)

 2 tsp Curcuma powder (haldi)

 4 tbsp Olive oil

 1 kg Plain frozen spinach (or 2 kg of fresh spinach)

 1 Tomato, diced